kaliop-uk/kueueingbundle-kinesis/readme.md

 6. Create a Kinesis stream, using the web interface: https://console.aws.amazon.com/kinesis/home

-7. Set up configuration according to your AWS account - see parameters.yml in this bundle
+7. Set up configuration according to your AWS account

+    - edit parameters.yml in this bundle
+    - copy/include kinesis_sample.yml in your app config, and edit it if needed

 8. check that you can list the stream, and the shards in it:

         php app/console kaliop_queueing:managequeue list -bkinesis

+        php app/console kaliop_queueing:managequeue info -bkinesis <stream>

 9. push a message to the stream